 - Business premises lease (or mortgage) costs over the contract period

 - Startup loan payments (if you financed the business startup costs)

 - Vehicle leases (or loan payments if the vehicle is purchased)

 - Payroll (if employees are on salary)

 - Accounting fees

+Unit costs vary depending on the number of products produced and other factors.
 For instance, the cost of the materials needed and the labor used to produce units isn't always the same.
 Examples of variable costs include:

 - Wages for commission-based employees (such as salespeople) or contractors